floneum/floneum/interfaces/kalosm/README.md

 </details>

 <details>
-<summary>Resource augmented generation</summary>
+<summary>Retrieval Augmented Generation</summary>

 A large part of making modern LLMs performant is curating the context the models have access to.
-Resource augmented generation (or RAG) helps you do this by inserting context into the prompt based on a search query.
+Retrieval Augmented Generation (or RAG) helps you do this by inserting context into the prompt based on a search query.
 For example, you can Kalosm to create a chatbot that uses context from local documents to answer questions:

 ```rust, no_run
 use kalosm::language::*;